ramezanifar/vscode_remote_guide/README.md

 - From VSCode Terminal menu, open a terminal and browse the Linux file system.
 - To close, click on the ssh icon at the left bottom of the window to open the Command Palette.
 Then select Close Remote Connection.
 # Connection failure
 When connection is unsuccessful, an alarm message is shown.
-If you close it, some useful error messages are echoed in the OUTPUT pane in VSCode (down the page there are three tabs: TERMINAL, PROBLEM, OUTPUT).
-By reading the error messages you can figure out what wrong is.
-Read the following for an example.
+If you close it, some useful messages are printed in the OUTPUT window in VSCode (down the page there are three tabs: TERMINAL, PROBLEM, OUTPUT).
+By reading those messages you can figure out what wrong is.
+Read the following section for an example.

 ## vscode_server
 When you start an ssh connection for the first time, VSCode tries to install a package on the remote machine named vscode-server.
 That means the remote machine should have internet access.
 Otherwise it failes and you get an error like: